How to Prevent Credit Card Fraud

 Practice practical and safe password use

 Don’t use the same password across different accounts online.
-Whether it’s access to your credit card online, a social network password or the password you use to login to do your weekly shop, create strong and unique passwords for each portal or site.
+Whether it’s access to your credit card, a social network or a supermarket where you do your weekly shop,, create strong and unique passwords for each portal or site.

 Don’t write them down, don’t share them and if any breaches of sites you have accounts with are reported, ensure you update your password straight away.
 This is even more important if you’ve broken rule number one and used your password on multiple accounts.